This is the engine after a complete rebuild of the cooling system.

 Britannia had been immobile since early May 2022 and it was now mid August.
 Being retired, (that is, from an income earning job, not a boat), I was able to work on her at my leisure, but delays in delivery of parts, repairs, weather, etc., all took their toll on my time.
 My actual work log showed 130 hours for this rebuild.

-You can be sure I will be very careful in the future, to (a), avoid groundings and, (b) if I have one, to immediately check the water inlet filters.
+You can be sure I will be very careful in future, to (a), avoid groundings and, (b) if I have one, to immediately check the water inlet filters.
 I certainly don't want a repeat of this hard labor or the costs.